Hedera-helix/rtm_plant_trait_combination/README.md

 Link: to be done.

-Here you can find the code to reproduce the results featured in Mederer et al. 2024 (to be accepted).
+Here you can find the code to reproduce the results covered in Mederer et al. 2024 (to be accepted).

 ### Installation
 This project includes both python code for model training and R code for RTM data generation.